dotnet/docs-maui/docs/xaml/markup-extensions/create.md

     ```

 - If the markup extension doesn't use any service from the service provider, the class should be annotated with `[AcceptEmptyServiceProvider]`.

+These annotations are required due to a XAML compiler optimization that enables the generation of more efficient code, which helps reduce the app size and improve runtime performance.

 ::: moniker-end